How many DTech Scholars are there?

 Why do I have to take CS201 before I can be a DTech Scholar?

-To be eligible for the DTech program, you must have completed CS201 Data Structures and Algorithms or a higher-level programming course by December of the previous year.
+To be eligible for the 2018-2019 DTech program, you must have completed CS201 Data Structures and Algorithms or a higher-level programming course by May 2019.
 This level of coursework provides you with enough computing fundamentals that you can reasonably contribute to your internship company.

 Do I need to declare my major in computer science or electrical & computer engineering in order to participate in DTech?